ChrisMayor/PCFSwotMatrixControl/README.md

 # Overview

-The PCFSwotMatrixControl for Power Platform can be added as a web resource to the Account, Opportunity, or any custom entity form.
+The PCFSwotMatrixControl for Power Platform can be used in Model-driven Apps or Canvas Apps.

-The control is a React component and uses Fluent UI.
+The control is built as a React component and uses Fluent UI for the user interface.

 The SWOT analysis helps salespeople and organizations identify:
 Strengths (internal)